The Quiet Rebellion: On Hope, Despair, and How the 21st-Century Novel Offers a Way Out

 This is Sophia Al-Maria’s gentle reminder that you’re part of something bigger than the constructs of nations, religions, and ethnicities–you’re part of something bigger than yourself.
 Continue reading From Puyallup to Mount Sinai: The Girl Who Fell to Earth by Sophia Al-Maria

-‘What is Time?’: The Stationery Shop by Marjan Kamali |Iran
+‘What is Time?’: A Review of The Stationery Shop by Marjan Kamali |Iran

 The Stationery Shop is not merely a love story; it is part of recorded history, a cautionary tale, if you will.
-Continue reading ‘What is Time?’: The Stationery Shop by Marjan Kamali |Iran
+Continue reading ‘What is Time?’: A Review of The Stationery Shop by Marjan Kamali |Iran